List of flood myths

 Flood myths are common across a wide range of cultures, extending back into Bronze Age and Neolithic prehistory.
 These accounts depict a flood, sometimes global in scale, usually sent by a deity or deities to destroy civilization as an act of divine retribution.

 Africa

-Although the continent has relatively few flood legends, African cultures preserving an oral tradition of a flood include the Kwaya, Mbuti, Maasai, Mandin, and Yoruba peoples.
+Although the continent has relatively few flood legends, African cultures preserving an oral tradition of a flood include the Khoisan, Kwaya, Mbuti, Maasai, Mandin, and Yoruba peoples.